manucorporat/ElectricFieldSimulation/README.md

-ElectricFieldSimulation
+Electric Field Simulation in GPU
 =======================

-An experimental example of how to use OpenGL for physical simulations.
-All the simulation runs concurrently in the GPU using my own engine as the rendering layer.
-GPUElectric potential and field simulation using FORZE2D lib.
-Universidad de valladolid 2013.
+This is an example of how to use OpenGL for physical simulations.
+All the simulation runs in parallel in the GPU using my own engine as the rendering layer.
+The potential and electric field is calculated for each pixel in screen, then several rules are applied to choose the output color.

 ![Electric Field](http://forzefield.com/electricimage.png)